 Ajanta and Ellora Caves

 Gautama Buddha

 Cave 1 is the most magnificent cave to visit.
-It is adorned with iconic art works, with paintings on 3 sides and on the ceiling too.
+It is adorned with iconic art works & with paintings on 3 sides and on the ceiling too.
 Innumerable scenes from the Buddha’s life are painted here.The serene expression of the Bodhisattva Padmapani, painted in mineral colours has lasted over two thousand years.This image of Padmapani is the most prominent image in all of the Ajanta & Ellora Caves.
 Vajrapani with the mythical Vajra or( weapon)denotes strength & courage while Padmapani denotes compassion.
+Vajrapani is said to protect the Buddha & his teachings.
+They represent the ideals of compassion, kindness, power & strength in Buddhist mythology.

+Ajanta and Ellora Caves